elastic/kibana/packages/kbn-securitysolution-endpoint-exceptions-common/README.md

 The package contains common files for the Endpoint Exceptions feature.

-`common` in the name highlights that this package is intended to combine any common entities related to Endpoint Exceptions in this package.
+`common` in the name highlights that this package is intended to combine any common entities related to Endpoint Exceptions.
 E.g. the other `kbn-securitysolution-endpoint-exception-list-*` packages content should be moved here while `kbn-securitysolution-io-ts-list-types` package should be gone eventually.